xournalpp/xournalpp.github.io/docs/guide/tools/latex.md

 ![LaTeX-Tool-Overview](../../img/guide/LaTeX_tool_overview.png)

+!!! note
+    The screenshots on this page show the latest nightly version.
-In the latest development version, the preview dialog is resizable, there is word wrap, auto-indentation, syntax highlighting and a separate `Command Output` tab, where the feedback of your LaTeX generator (e.g. `pdflatex`) is displayed.
+    In the latest nightly version, the preview dialog has a resizable window, word wrap, auto-indentation, and syntax highlighting.
+    It also has a separate `Command Output` tab that displays the output from the LaTeX generator command (e.g. `pdflatex`).

 ## Setup